jcchurch/HuntTheYetiAlexa/README.md

 You can move the hunter in any of the four cardinal directions: north, south, east, or west.
 To move, say 'move north', or 'step east', or 'go west', or simply 'south'.

-Once the hunter has figured out the direction of the wumpus, the hunter should throw a spear.
+Once the hunter has figured out the direction of the yeti, the hunter should throw a spear.
 To throw the spear, say 'launch the spear north', or 'throw south', or 'attack east'.

 ## Understanding This Code